neptune-ai/docs/docs/getting-started/installation/installation-notebooks.rst

 Checking if the Installation was Successful
 -------------------------------------------

-Provided you have `configured <configuration.html>`_ Jupyter correctly, the following Neptune buttons appear in Jupyter notebooks:
+Provided you have configured Jupyter correctly, the following Neptune buttons appear in Jupyter notebooks:

 .. image:: ../../_static/images/getting-started/installation/buttons_11.png
     :target: ../../_static/images/getting-started/installation/buttons_11.png